rick8s/js103-planets/README.md

 Getter/setter for spacecraft currently exploring solar system.
 These should be stored in a private array.

 Any other fun/related data that the student wants to add.

+AUGMENTING

+Have students create a new JS file for the solar system application that augments the SolarSystem module they created in the initial JS file.

+Getter for an array of closest 5 stars to the Sun.

+Getter/setter for the estimated age of the solar system in earth years.

+Getter/setter for array of known dwarf planets.